cbuggle/ansible-deploy-user/README.md

 Ansible-Deploy-User
 =========

-This ansible role creates a user with passwordless sudo & ssh login.
+This ansible role creates a user with passwordless sudo & ssh login and disallows root ssh access.

-Provides a boilerplate for an ansible managed server.
+Boilerplate for an ansible managed server.

 Requirements
 ------------

-A (new) Ubuntu 18.04 (Bionic Beaver) server.
+A (new) Ubuntu server.

-Apply this role onto your freshly hired server to manage it with ansible.
+Apply this role onto your new Ubuntu server to manage it with ansible.
 You need the IP address and the root password, obviously.

-It has been tested on Ubuntu 18.04 but will probably work on most other Linux distribution.
+It has been tested on Ubuntu 14.10, 16.04 & 18.04 but will probably work on most other Linux distribution.

 Installation
 ------------